ArchivesParts/list-as-input/README.md

 # list-as-input
 Angular directive which allow user to add multiple values in a single input

+## Install

+You can install this package either with bower.

+bower

+bower install angular
+Then add a <script> to your index.html:

+<script src="/bower_components/egg-list-as-input/dist/egg-list-as-input.min.js"></script>

 ## HTML Usage

 Example with default pattern (ie:string matching) and default separator (ie: ';')